-As a Mountain Leader Michael has a passion for enabling young people to get outdoors both within the education and voluntary sectors.
+As a Mountain Leader, Michael has a passion for enabling young people to get outdoors both within the education and voluntary sectors.
 He has had a variety of roles in The Scouts at both a national and local level, including being a National Trustee.
 Michael is a passionate supporter of both The Scouts and The Duke of Edinburgh’s Award and explains that without these organisations he would not be the person he is today.
-Currently, Michael is the lead volunteer for an active Scout Group in Salford, supporting over 80 young people and adults, is a member of The Scouts National Awards Advisory Committee, as well as being Deputy Chair of Cheshire Scout County.
+Currently, Michael is the lead volunteer for a large active Scout Group in Salford, supporting over 95 young people and adults, is a member of The Scouts National Awards Advisory Committee, as well as being Deputy Chair of Cheshire Scout County.

-Michael also sits as a Magistrate in Greater Manchester having been sworn in, in 2021; a role he finds extremely rewarding.
+In 2021 Michael was sworn-in as a Greater Manchester Magistrate; a role he finds extremely rewarding.

-With a keen eye for charity governance, Michael has been the Chair of Trustees for Proud and Loud Arts for the past 7 years, supporting the charity to develop within this time, and gaining the Queen’s Award for Voluntary Service in 2019.
-He is also a governor at Ashcroft School, a Special Independent school, part of the Together Trust, where he chairs the Teaching and Learning Sub-Committee.
+With a keen eye for charity governance, Michael was the Chair of Trustees for Proud and Loud Arts for over 8 years supporting the charity to develop within this time, and gaining the Queen’s Award for Voluntary Service in 2019 and National Portfolio status from the Arts Council in 2022.
 Michael is a trustee for the Bond Board, who work to reduce homelessness by finding homes in the private sector for people on low incomes.